Choti Choti Batain: Story 3

-The story explores the life of single parents, how they feel when their children grow up and get busy with their lives.
-Saif (Osama Tahir) and Anaya (Hajra Yamin) are married couples living with Saif's father, Hassan (Sajid Hassan) while Sofia (Atiqa Odho) is the single mother of two daughters, Aliya (Mariyam Nafees) and Neha (Sukaina Khan).
-Slowly after their children's marriage, Hassan and Sofia realize what they are missing on; they crave companionship.
-Both by fate meet each other and ends up being a couple after a little family drama in both families.
+The story explores the life of single parents, and how they feel when their children grow up and get busy with their lives.
+Saif (Osama Tahir) and Anaya (Hajra Yamin) are a married couple living with Saif's father, Hassan (Sajid Hassan), while Sofia (Atiqa Odho) is the single mother of two daughters, Aliya (Mariyam Nafees) and Neha (Sukaina Khan).
+Slowly after their children's marriage, Hassan and Sofia realize what they are missing out on: they crave companionship.
+Both, by fate, meet each other and end up being a couple after a little family drama in both families.